 I developed diverticulitis several years ago after starting a keto lifestyle.
 Since then, whenever I feel like I am knocking my low carb diet out of the park, I wind up doubled over in pain with diverticulitis.
 My Dr. recommended more fiber which isn’t always low carb - this article was so helpful!
 I am giving it another go to kick off 2024!

-Mwebber829 a year ago
+Mwebber829 2 years ago

 Good info!
 A lot of this I had not heard!

-brendadouglas0eb43 a year ago
+brendadouglas0eb43 2 years ago

 This is the best information I have read on the subject.